 Coming from a long line of Texans, and having lived here my whole life, I like to think I know a thing or two about barbecue.
 I grew up on baby back ribs and brisket cooked all day long on a smoker during my childhood weekends spent at our family lake house.

 Then I married another long-standing Texan who also loves his barbecue.
 In case you're confused, throwing some BBQ sauce on a piece of meat does not, in fact, make said meat 'barbecue'.
 Neither does cooking meat outdoors.
-There is a distinct difference between grilling and barbecuing.

 The main difference?
 Time.
 Barbecuing is a long, slow process over low heat, producing deliciously tender, juicy meat from cuts that may be tough and dry when cooked more quickly.
 Grilling is reserved for chicken breasts and burgers, which are cooked over high heat for a short period of time.